Location:

 Zagato's simplicity versus Touring's glam... the former might seem adequate, and yet Touring cleaned up some inherent awkwardness in the shapes and panel cuts necessitated by the windscreen and doors.
 The Zagato design typically uses a rectangular, two-piece windscreen, which appears upright when fixed but folds quite usefully for fast driving.
 More sophisticated than a large metal frame, the Touring design uses lovely, curved, form-fitting glass with wind-wings, altogether more rakish.

 As for the door, Zagato cut down the sill with a handsome curve, but not so deeply as Touring.
-And then the linear chrome of the Zagato design gets in the way of the door gap along the leading edge, (the edge actually slices through the chrome brightwork), whereas Touring's French sweep dives gracefully below the sill.
+And where the linear chrome of the Zagato design gets in the way of the door gap along the leading edge, (the edge actually slices through the chrome brightwork), Touring's French sweep dives gracefully below the sill.
 That French sweep hides Touring's door handle, whereas, to Zagato's credit, they removed the handle altogether.
 But then, Touring's design uses a more sophisticated hinge arrangement, nearly flush with the body compared to Zagato's protruding barrel hinges.

 Back and forth, both designs offer subtle advances in cleanliness and finesse, with preferences tilted toward Touring as the car with a more cohesively rendered idea.
+Again, Zagato largely update the 6C 1750 plan, rendering a classic shape with minimally intrusive details.

 Siata Shocks: Adjustable Suspension Upgrade for the Period 8C 2300